gcowin/gcowin.github.io/_notes/podcast/Podcast-S0-E0.md

         Before I introduce our guest, let me give a bit of my background since i won't be able to reveal much about our secret guest.

+        I've been mentoring X in the area of software development.
+He's making a career change to software development and data science.
+Later we will reveal his real identity.
+He's working on an app that he will hopefully launch as well.

         Our secret guest has really transformed.
 He really has developed super powers.
 He's able to get into a state of flow and solve problems effectively and minimally.

         Greg: Now you haven't always been a software developer.